How to Create Effective Lead Generation Forms

-Once you’ve determined the fields you want include in your form, it’s a good idea to make some of them optional.
-This may sound counterintuitive, but if a lead doesn’t want to fill out all of the fields you have, it’s better to collect some of their information rather than none at all.
+Once you’ve determined the fields you want to include in your form, it’s a good idea to make some of them optional.
+This may sound counterintuitive, but if a lead doesn’t want to fill out all the fields you have, it’s better to collect some of their information rather than none at all.

 You can do this for any of the fields that aren’t necessary, like contact information beyond their email address.
 Even if you prefer speaking with leads over the phone, you don’t need their phone number to further discuss your services with them.